hneemann/Assembler/README.md

 The processor is a harvard single cycle cpu and its architecture is inspired by the MIPS architecture, but the assembler supports pseudo instructions like *push*, *pop*, *enter*, *leave* or *call* and *ret [n]*.
 So it is also possible to program more like a x86 cisc processor.
-The assembler has a simple GUI and is able to control the simulator usinf its TCP/IP interface.
+The assembler has a simple GUI and is able to control the simulator using its TCP/IP interface.
 So it is easy to debug an assembly program within the simulator.

 ### Usage ###